MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 === Networking Frameworks

-Apple provides different frameworks for P2P connections using different layers of abstraction or different underlying technologies.
+Apple provides different frameworks for #gls("ptp") connections using different layers of abstraction or different underlying technologies.
 One of these frameworks is called Multipeer Connectivity.
-Newport describes it as an implementation of the mobile telephone model #cite(<newport_gossip_2017>, form: "year") in his article about gossip in smartphone P2P networks.
+Newport describes it as an implementation of the mobile telephone model #cite(<newport_gossip_2017>, form: "year") in his article about gossip in smartphone #gls("ptp") networks.
 Apple states, the framework "supports the discovery of services provided by nearby devices and supports communicating with those services through message-based data, streaming data, and resources (such as files).
 In iOS, the framework uses infrastructure Wi-Fi networks, peer-to-peer Wi-Fi, and Bluetooth personal area networks for the underlying transport.
 In macOS and tvOS, it uses infrastructure Wi-Fi, peer-to-peer Wi-Fi, and Ethernet" @apple_inc_multipeer_nodate.
-Contrary to this excerpt of the documentation, tests and information gathered from Apple's developer forum conclude that Mulipeer Connectivty does not support Bluetooth for P2P networking anymore and got disabled with the release of iOS 11 @quinn_the_eskimo_ios_2017.
+Contrary to this excerpt of the documentation, tests and information gathered from Apple's developer forum conclude that Mulipeer Connectivty does not support Bluetooth for #gls("ptp") networking anymore and got disabled with the release of iOS 11 @quinn_the_eskimo_ios_2017.

-In an approach to give a brief overview about Apples networking APIs, Apple describes Multipeer Connectivity as a high-level interface to Apples P2P WiFi support and also introduces the Network Framework, which is considered a low-level interface by Apple engineers @quinn_the_eskimo_network_2024.
+In an approach to give a brief overview about Apples networking APIs, Apple describes Multipeer Connectivity as a high-level interface to Apples #gls("ptp") WiFi support and also introduces the Network Framework, which is considered a low-level interface by Apple engineers @quinn_the_eskimo_network_2024.
 Apples Documentation states developers should use this framework when they need direct access to protocols like TLS, TCP, and UDP for their custom application protocols.
-The Network framework features opt-in support for P2P connection establishment via AWDL and also does not support connecting via Bluetooth, which is accessible through the Core Bluetooth Framework. @apple_inc_tn3151_2023
+The Network framework features opt-in support for #gls("ptp") connection establishment via #gls("awdl") and also does not support connecting via Bluetooth, which is accessible through the Core Bluetooth Framework. @apple_inc_tn3151_2023

-Nearby Interaction is yet another framework to establish P2P connections.
+Nearby Interaction is yet another framework to establish #gls("ptp") connections.
 It uses the iPhones ultra wideband (UWB) chip to "locate and interact with nearby devices using identifiers, distance, and direction" @apple_inc_nearby_nodate.
 These chips are usually used in smaller distances to precisely locate compatible hardware, so in examples from Apples world wide developer conference (WWDC) distances of one and a half to three meters are shown which does not meet the requirements for this experiments @apple_inc_explore_2021.

 Following Apples recommendations documented in a technote about choosing the right networking API, the Networking framework is used for establishing a connection and transferring data. @apple_inc_tn3151_2023